What Is a Porch Pirate?

 The first step to protecting yourself against package thieves is to understand who they are.
 And what motivates them to steal.

-While you might expect thieves to be motivated exclusively by potential profits, that’s not the case.
-After all, a passing thief likely doesn’t know what’s in that box on your driveway.
+While you might expect thieves to be motivated exclusively by potential profits, that’s not always the case.
 Many participate in crime for the thrill or due to peer pressure.
 In The Psychology of Theft and Lost, psychologist and author Robert Tyminski asserts that most theft is not because the thieves need the items or expect a big score.
 Instead, it’s because they get a rush out of fooling people and getting away with it.

 Can You Set a Trap for Porch Pirates?